Lucifer179/html_foundations/html_foundations/README.md

 In summary, the complete boilerplate has the DOCTYPE element, `<html>` element in which everything is enclosed, `<head>` element that contains metadata about the webpage, `<title>` element inside `<head>` and finally the `<body>` element where all the content goes.
 #
+# Working With Text
+- Headings range from `<h1>` to `<h6>` in terms of size and boldness.

+The `<strong>` element makes text bold alongside semantically marking the text as important.
+The difference between simply bold and strong element is that bold only makes the text thicker and strong makes the text thicker _and_ tells the browser that the text inside it is important.

+The `<em>` element makes text italic.